 What are you good at?
 What do you enjoy?
-Understanding who you are and what you excel at is the first step towards discovering what you want to do with your future.
-These online resources will help assess your personality type, interests, abilities, and values—and identify which career opportunities may be right for you.
+Understanding who you are and what you excel at is the first step toward discovering what you want to do with your future.
+These online resources will help you assess your personality type, interests, abilities, and values—and identify which career opportunities may be right for you.

 Traitify is a personality and career assessment tool that gives you deep insight on your core values and character.
 It's fast, accurate, fun, and easy to take.
 On top of that, Traitify gives you:

 - A breakdown of how you stack up against Traitify's seven core types of personality.

 - Information about the kinds of people and work environments that help you thrive.